 Three Types of Lighting In Every Room

-Interior designers will tell you that every room needs three different sources of light or types of light.
+Interior designers will tell you that every room needs three different sources of light or different types of lighting for a good lighting design.
 Rooms with higher ceilings are no exception.
-Every room needs ambient light (overall room lighting), task lighting (more focused light) and accent lighting (like wall sconces).
+Every room needs general ambient lighting (overall room lighting), task lighting (more focused light or directional lights) and accent lighting (like wall sconces).

-- Pendant lighting – are better for task lighting
+- Pendant lights – are better for task lighting

 - Chandeliers – are a good source of ambient light because they light up the entire space